 Avoid Abandoned Shopping Carts by Using Mobile Wallets

 The use of mobile wallets continues to grow exponentially.
 It’s got to be consumer-friendly to the nth degree to avoid massive checkout abandonment.
-Just look at the league third party payments are in:

 Don’t Forget Mobile Attribution

 Mobile attribution is a keystone to marketing success this year.
 Are you able to connect your mobile spend with meaningful non-mobile results?
 Financial results?
 The big boys, like Walmart and Target, are already geared up for that.
 What are you waiting for?

 The mobile customer is a voracious consumer of every media platform.
 You’ve got to recognize them as a major market and source of income.
 Mobile customers control just what media they will interact with you on, so your job is to make sure that whatever media it may be, from Facebook to Twitter, you are set up to receive them and direct them to your landing page with a minimum of hassle or delay.

 This Holiday season will truly be the Day of the Multi-Device Shopper.
 So be prepared on all fronts.

 Ad platforms are morphing fast.
 Facebook continues to be very lucrative when it comes to retargeting customers for ecommerce.
 They now offer in-store tracking.
 If you’re an omnichannel merchant, the clicks-to-bricks ratio is looking better all the time.

 And their video platform is growing by leaps and bounds.
 There’s no telling how far they will be able to go this Holiday season with their video partnerships with eCommerce.